Nabapadma-sarker/Schulthess/README.md

 wordpress Theme
 =====================

-it is a woocommerce wordpress theme.
+it is a woo-commerce wordpress theme.
 I made this whole project from scratch.

 some features --